MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/normality-test-fl.md

 ## Usage

 `normality_test_fl()` is a user-defined [tabular function](../query/functions/user-defined-functions.md#tabular-function), to be applied using the [invoke operator](../query/invokeoperator.md).
-You can either embed its code as a query-defined function or you can define it as a stored function in your database.
+You can either embed its code as a query-defined function or you can create a stored function in your database.
 See the following tabs for more examples.

 # [Query-defined](#tab/query-defined)